PUTTAN-KUMAR/Resume_ATS_Analyzer/README.md

 #Puttan kumar
 B.Tech IT | Python Developer | Resume & ATS Automation Enthusiast

-🧑Interview Questions from this Project
+## Interview Questions from this Project
-1️⃣ Project Overview & Motivation
+1️ Project Overview & Motivation

 ##Q1: Can you explain your project?